gengalan/betaomegatranscripts/README.md

 ## Future Improvements

-- Add a back-end to store and process PDF files.
+- [x] Add a back-end to store and process PDF files.
+- Determine where to host FastAPI server on
 - Create a user login system if privacy/security is needed.

 ## Disclaimer